Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Background

 The notion of \emph{viscosity solution} was introduced in~\cite{crandall1983viscosity} to solve this problem.
 Under appropriate conditions (see~\cite{bardi1998hopf,crandall1992user,crandall1983viscosity}), the viscosity solution is unique and admits a representation formula.
 Specifically, for the initial value problem~\cref{eqn:intro2} with uniformly Lipschitz continuous initial data $J$, the unique viscosity solution is given by the Lax--Oleinik formula (with quadratic Hamiltonian)

-The (unique) viscosity solution has two important properties.
-First, the function $\bx \mapsto S(\bx,t)$ is (1/t)-semiconcave.
-This is equivalent to requiring the function $\bx \mapsto \psi(\bx,t)$ defined in~\cref{eq:psi_defn} to be convex, exactly as stipulated in~\cref{thm:char_prox}.
-Second, at any point of differentiability of $\bx \mapsto S(\bx,t)$, there holds
+The unique viscosity solution has two important properties.
+First, the function $\bx \mapsto S(\bx,t)$ is (1/t)-semiconcave, that is, the function $\bx \mapsto \psi(\bx,t)$ defined in~\cref{eq:psi_defn} is convex, as per~\cref{thm:char_prox}.
+Second, at any point of differentiability of $\bx \mapsto S(\bx,t)$,

 where $f_{t}(\bx)$ denote a global minimum in~\cref{eq:lax_formula}.
 Note that substituting this expression in formula~\cref{eq:rep_formula_char} obtained from the characteristic equations yields~\cref{eq:lax_formula}, as expected. \begin{example}[The negative absolute value prior, continued.]
-Let $J(x) = -|x|$ in the (one-dimensional) first-order HJ PDE~\cref{eqn:intro2}.
+Let $J(x) = -|x|$ in the HJ PDE~\cref{eqn:intro2}.
 The function $J$ is uniformly Lipschitz continuous and, as such, the Lax--Oleinik formula $S(x,t) = -\frac{t}{2} - |x|$ is the unique viscosity solution of the corresponding HJ PDE.
 Note $\bx \mapsto S(\bx,t)$ is differentiable everywhere except at $\bx = 0$ and $\prox_{tJ}(\bx) = \bx - t\nabla_{\bx}S(\bx,t)$ everywhere except at $\bx = 0$ (see~\eqref{eq:ex_hj_sol}). \end{example}

 In summary, a proper function $f_{t}$ is a proximal operator of $tJ$ whenever the function $(\bx,t) \mapsto S(\bx,t)$ is the viscosity solution of the HJ initial value problem~\cref{eqn:intro2}.
 The minimization problem underlying $\prox_{tJ}(\bx)$ is exactly the Lax--Oleinik representation formula of the viscosity solution of~\cref{eqn:intro2}.
 We will see in the next section how to leverage these connections for learning the prior when $\bx \mapsto J(\bx)$ is not available but $(\bx,t) \mapsto S(\bx,t)$ is available.
 But before proceeding, we briefly review convex neural networks, which will be used later in this work.